dkaip/dkaip.github.io/docs/my-thoughts/on-vulkan.md

 {: .fs-5 .fw-300 }

 For example, let us say that you have defined the following array in C++.
+{: .fs-5 .fw-300 }
 ```cpp
 int32_t my_value_array[64];
 ```
 You have an array that contains 64 elements.
-Now, lets say you want to initialize the array so that all of the element have the value of 1.
+Now, lets say you want to initialize the array so that all of the elements have the value of 1.
 You could do something like the following.
 {: .fs-5 .fw-300 }
 ```cpp